 Objective 1.6 To evaluate and optimize claims technology needed in the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 Description Determine whether current systems are sufficient, or whether upgrades or additional licenses are needed.
 Purpose To uphold the Associations' commitment to deliver prompt and fair claims service.
 To expedite software and hardware purchasing during a catastrophic incident.
 Participants IT, Claims Action Plans Meets with Claims and Underwriting to review systems, identify necessary upgrades, and implement software and hardware changes.
 Maintains quotes for expanding software licenses.
 Develops network access solutions for on-site and off-site work spaces, including assessing Agility satellite capabilities, wireless phones, and laptops for remote facilities and mobile claims center(s).
 Communicates with Claims and Facilities about plans for off-site office equipment.
 Manages Austin phones, line/voicemail capacity, and IVR.
 Reviews Resource Scalability Model to ensure the ability to scale up phone numbers and licenses for all four modeled storms.
 Conducts performance testing of the data center for scalability response time, availability, and reliability.
 Review all character limits associated with core administration systems and works with tech liaisons to ensure conformity across systems.
 Look to implement automated monitoring of system queues Work with Claims to identify software to help handle the influx of videos submitted by policyholders.
 Ensure all tickets related to Storm Mode for all core applications are addressed before June 1st of each year.
 Claims Evaluates claims technology systems for readiness: Web portals, software, hardware, telephony, remote access, data management, and reporting.
 Review and address roles and authorities in Claims Center on a yearly basis.
-Work with other departments to identify Claims Center access needs to create roles Works with IT throughout the year to ensure all "workarounds" within the core administration system have been identified and addressed before June 1st of each year.
+Work with other departments to identify Claims Center access needs to create roles Works with IT throughout the group of "works and "work Works with IT throughout the year to ensure all "workarounds" within the core administration system have been identified and addressed before lying 1st of each year. administration system have been identified and addressed before June 1 st of each year.